sixcolors/sixcolors/README.md

 I enjoy building fast, secure, and shipable things.

-Public repositories are personal or open-source, while my day-job code is classified or private.
+Public repositories are personal or open-source, while my day-job code is private.

 If you need something capable of handling a few million requests per second without any drama, let me know.